RingMo-Aerial: An Aerial Remote Sensing Foundation Model With Affine Transformation Contrastive Learning: Introduction

 Second, to improve detection and recognition of distant small targets in oblique views, we propose the Contrastive Learning Affine Framework (CLAF).
 CLAF uses affine transformations to scale and enlarge distant targets, constructing positive samples to guide the model in learning ARS-specific visual features.

 In addition, during the fine-tuning phase, we propose an efficient fine-tuning method for basic ARS foundational models called ARS-Adapter.
 Unlike traditional comprehensive fine-tuning methods, ARS-Adapter achieves efficient model fine-tuning by adjusting fewer than 5\% of the parameters, significantly improving the training efficiency of downstream tasks while reducing the risk of overfitting.
+Traditional efficient fine-tuning methods, such as Adapter and AdaptFormer, are insufficient in addressing the domain gap between self-supervised pretraining and downstream tasks.
+This domain gap arises from the inconsistency in feature extraction preferences between pretraining and task-specific objectives.
+ARS-Adapter mitigates this issue to a certain extent.
 ARS-Adapter applies to all layers of the model: in the attention layers, it employs a traditional Adapter\cite{houlsby2019parameter} structure that operates parallel to the attention layers; in the Multi-Layer Perceptron (MLP) layers, it utilizes a bottleneck structure that includes MLP downsampling, deep convolutional feature extraction, and MLP upsampling.
 This approach optimizes the performance of the ARS foundational model, making it more adaptable and effective across various ARS vision tasks.

 In summary, the contributions of this paper can be summarised as follows:

 \begin{itemize}

 \item \textbf{Addressing ARS-specific Characteristics}: We introduce RingMo-Aerial, the first foundational model for ARS, supporting multi-perspective, multi-resolution, and multi-modality tasks across various applications.